The best teachers are found where you least expect it. In the area of learning networking tips, I found my teacher while getting my hair cut.

-I have been going to the same hair stylist for about 12 years now.
+I have been going to the same hairstylist for about 20 years now.
 One of the bonuses I get each time I go is watching Teresa work.
-Not as a hair stylist (though she’s a great one), but as one of the best people connectors I know.
-She has a fairly small clientele and it is her passion to connect people.
+Not as a hairstylist (though she’s a great one), but as one of the best people-connectors I know.
+She has a fairly small clientele and it is her passion to connect people to each other.
 She delights in watching the information exchange take place.

 Every time I go in, I am introduced to the previous and the next customer and given an overview of who they are, what their interests are, and what we have in common.
 Sometimes, she will refer me to a customer who isn’t there that she thinks I should connect with for some reason.

-Through the years, I have networked with other writers, dog lovers, book sellers, craft makers, artists, and car buyers.
-This time I met a quilter and a blogger wanna be.
+Through the years, I have networked with other writers, dog lovers, booksellers, craft makers, artists, and car buyers.
+This time I met a quilter and an aspiring blogger.

-Here’s what I’ve learned about networking from my hair-styling connector:
+Here are some of the networking strategies I’ve learned from my hair-styling connector:

 - Be genuinely interested in other people and what they can do for each other.

 - Talk in terms of the other person’s interests.
-Make it not about you.
+Make it about them, not you.

 - Be enthusiastic.
-Be a cheerleader for the process.
+Show energy and be a cheerleader for the process.
+It’s contagious.

 - Watch the connections happen!

 Do you find yourself wishing you could be a better communicator both at home and at work?
 Learn these skills and develop the self-confidence you need with my new online course, Communication Skills for Success.
 For any questions or to learn more, you can also contact me for a free 30-minute consultation.

 Betty Lochner is a human resources consultant, business coach, and expert in workplace communications.
 She is the author of two books on communication, and a newly published journal, Intentional Gratitude.